A Bright Future? Prospects for Cosmological Tests of GR with Multimessenger Gravitational Wave Events: Introduction

-This paper will focus on the Horndeski family of modified gravity theories (the merits of which we will cover in the next section), aiming to realistically predict the possibilities of constraining $H_0$ and beyond-GR parameters with bright sirens within the next planned LVK observing runs and next generation detectors, specifically the Einstein Telescope (ET).
-We present both a pessimistic and a more optimistic forecast for O4/O5.
+We present forecasts for O4/O5 in which we both constrained GR and cosmology jointly and GR alone.
 We will refer to dark sirens results to compare the constraining power of the two categories of events, evaluating what would be needed for bright sirens to really change the picture.
 Although we will frame our quantitative forecasts in terms of Horndeski gravity, we expect our qualitative conclusions to hold more generally for tests of cosmological modified gravity.

-The structure of this paper is as follows: Section~\ref{sec:MG} covers Horndeski theory and its impact on GW propagation.
-In Section~\ref{sec:Simulation} will cover the mock data and simulation setup used for the LVK O4/O5 case, while Section~\ref{sec:Statistical Framework} we outline the Bayesian framework in this scenario.
-Section~\ref{sec:next gen setup} will cover the same concepts for future generation detectors.
-In Section~\ref{sec:Results} we show our results and discuss our findings.
+The structure of this paper is as follows: Section~{\ref{sec:MG}} covers Horndeski theory and its impact on GW propagation.
+In Section~{\ref{sec:Simulation}} will cover the mock data and simulation setup used for the LVK O4/O5 case and next generation detectors, while Section~{\ref{sec:Statistical Framework}} we outline the Bayesian framework in both scenarios.
+In Section~{\ref{sec:Results}} we show our results and discuss our findings.